PROSA-Project/prosa/README.md

 To work within this environment, prefix any command with `esy`: for instance `esy coqide` to run your system’s CoqIDE within the right environment.
 Alternatively, `esy shell` opens a shell within its environment.

-### Manually From Sources
+### Manual Compilation From Sources

+To compile Prosa from sources, in particular if you plan to modify it, we strongly suggest to set up an [`opam` *switch*](https://ocaml.org/docs/opam-switch-introduction) with all required dependencies installed.

+#### Quick Setup

+For convenience, the creation of a suitable `opam` switch is automated by the script [`mk-opam-switch.sh`](scripts/mk-opam-switch.sh) (which can be found in the `scripts/` folder of the Prosa repository).
+Assuming you have `opam` already configured (run [`opam init`](https://opam.ocaml.org/doc/Usage.html#opam-init) if not), simply run this script to create a new "switch" with all required dependencies already in place.

 #### Dependencies

-Besides on Coq itself, Prosa depends on
+Besides on the Rocq Prover itself, Prosa depends on

 1. the `ssreflect` library of the [Mathematical Components project](https://math-comp.github.io),
 2. the [Micromega support for the Mathematical Components library](https://github.com/math-comp/mczify) provided by `mczify`, and